nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### _Using the HireMe application_
-A GUI similar to the below should appear in a few seconds.
+A GUI similar to the one below should appear in a few seconds.
 It is encouraged to **expand the window to full screen** for better viewability.
 Note how the app contains some sample data.<br>

    ![Ui](images/LabelledUi.png)